-The CDI specification also requires that a ProcessInjectionTarget event is EE fired for every Java component class.
+The CDI specification requires that a ProcessInjectionTarget also event is fired for every Java EE component class.
 Furthermore, if an observer calls ProcessInjectionTarget.setInjectionTarget() the container must use the specified injection target to perform injection.

 To help the integrator, Weld provides WeldManager.fireProcessInjectionTarget() which returns the InjectionTarget to use.